 In order to combat racism and promote equality for all, we must come together and take active steps toward progress.
 Collectively, we should challenge our own implicit bias, reach out to diverse communities to listen and learn from them, respectfully challenge negative stereotypes in the media, and create meaningful conversations about racism with friends and family members.
 We need to recognize that racism is still a pervasive problem today which impacts someone’s quality of life regardless of their race or ethnicity.
 Only then can we start building the bridges for inclusion that our society needs in order to be more accepting of differences.
 Social media also plays a role here as it provides us with ample opportunity to voice our solidarity against any form of racism and bigotry.
 If each one of us plays even a small part in spreading awareness about this issue then maybe someday soon we can collectively realize the dream of equality for all.

-racism in America is still very prevalent and is an issue that every American needs to work together to address.
+In conclusion, racism in America is still very prevalent and is an issue that every American needs to work together to address.
 Racism is a deep-rooted problem with many complex underlying factors, but it’s clear that we must act now if we want society to become more equal and just for all of its members.
 We need to educate ourselves about the history of racism, raise awareness, and actively fight against injustice wherever it occurs.
 Working together, we can make meaningful changes that move us towards a more equitable future for all Americans.